zacwong2151/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState4.puml" alt="UndoRedoState4" />

 Step 6.
-The user executes `vclear`, which calls `Model#commitToBothVersionedStorages()`.
+The user executes `vdelete 1`, which calls `Model#commitToBothVersionedStorages()`.
 Since the `currentStatePointer` is not pointing at the latest volunteers and events state, all states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />